 For staff who require remote access to HCC servers, IT uses two methods.
 Read about how to use VPN and VDI.

 - Microsoft Teams: Includes a chat-based workspace for real-time collaboration.
 Simply log in with your HCC email address and password.

 - Google Chat

-HCC uses Google G Suite.
-Google Docs, Sheets, and Slides are very similar to Word, Excel, and Powerpoint, and can be easily accessed online and shared with others.
+HCC uses Google Workspace.
+Google Docs, Sheets, and Slides are very similar to Word, Excel, and PowerPoint, and can be easily accessed online and shared with others.
 Google Drive provides file storage that can be private or shared, and files can also be accessed wherever you have an internet connection.

-- Check out G Suite for Teaching tutorials
+- Check out Google Workspace for Teaching tutorials

-- There is also lots of information and support at the G Suite Learning Center
+- There is also lots of information and support at the Google Workspace Learning Center

 Forwarding calls and checking messages